IgorTodorovskiIBM/blog/_posts/2024-04-18-vim-autocomplete.md

 * Neovim!
 Port LuaJit so that we get all of the Neovim features enabled for z/OS!

 # Thank you
-Thanks for reading and thanks to Mike Fulton, Haritha D, Peter Haumer and the z/OS Open Tools contributors!
+Thanks for reading and thanks to Mike Fulton, Haritha D, Peter Haumer and the zopen community contributors!